sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 }
 ```

 This object has an apply method that starts an asynchronous computation in current context, returns a `Future` object.
-We can then subsribe to this `Future` object to be notified when the computation finishes.
+We can then subscribe to this `Future` object to be notified when the computation finishes.

 ```scala
 import scala.util.{Try, Success, Failure}